These parmesan zucchini crisps are a healthy treat, perfect for an appetizer or just a snack! They are baked not fried!

 - Preheat oven to 400 F degrees.
 Line a large baking sheet with parchment paper.

-- In a shallow plate, combine Panko breadcrumbs, Parmesan cheese, oregano and season with salt and pepper; set aside.
+- In a shallow plate, combine Panko breadcrumbs, Parmesan cheese, oregano and season with salt and pepper if preferred; set aside.

 - In another shallow plate add the flour which you also need to season with salt and pepper.